Are you planning to visit Bonaire? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on Bonaire.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity on Bonaire

-On Bonaire the power plugs and sockets are of type A, B and F. The standard voltage is 127 / 220 V and the standard frequency is 50 Hz.
+On Bonaire the power plug sockets are of type A, B and F. The standard voltage is 127 / 220 V and the frequency is 50 Hz.

 Power plug adapter needed on Bonaire?